 How do you find out whether another business has taken the name you want for your Wisconsin LLC?
 Run a simple search for the name on the Department of Financial Institutions Search Station’s website here.

-If you’re not happy with the name you’ve officially registered with the Wisconsin Department of Financial Institutions for your LLC then you can use what is called a trade name, fictitious name or DBA (“Doing Business As”) name.
+If you’re not happy with the name you’ve officially registered with the Wisconsin Department of Financial Institutions for your LLC, you can use what is called a trade name, fictitious name, or DBA (Doing Business As) name.
 This is the business name that you present to the world on signs, cards, advertisements, and your website.
-In Wisconsin, you should register your trade name with the Department of Financial Institutions by filing a Registration of Tradename/Trademark application by mail or online.
+In Wisconsin, you should register your trade name with the Department of Financial Institutions by filing a Registration of Trade Name/Trademark application by mail or online.
 You can find the form or submit the application online here.

 A registered agent or resident agent is a person or professional service that is available during business hours on business days to receive mail, legal documents, and service of process from official government agencies (like the Wisconsin Department of Financial Institutions and the Wisconsin Department of Revenue) on behalf of your business entity.

-There are two options when it comes to choosing a registered agent or resident agent for your LLC: you can either choose to take on the role of registered agent for your business yourself or you can hire a professional registered agent or resident agent service for your business in Wisconsin.
+You have two options when it comes to choosing a registered agent or resident agent for your LLC: you can either take on the role of registered agent for your business yourself, or you can hire a professional registered agent or resident agent service for your business in Wisconsin.
 I’ll discuss the pros and cons of each choice so that you can decide which is best for your business.

 If you choose to be the registered agent for your Wisconsin business, then you should know that it will cost you a lot of time and energy.
 You’ll be required to be available during business hours on business days to receive mail, legal documents, and service of process from official government agencies.
 The unfortunate reality is that most LLCs are also open during normal business hours on business days, and you can’t be in two places at once.

-You should also know that when you take on the role of registered agent for your business and miss a service of process or other forms of legal documents, you could be sued and then have no way to defend yourself.
+You should also know that when you take on the role of registered agent for your business and miss a service of process or other forms of legal documents, you could end up with no way to defend yourself against a lawsuit.
 This scenario often leads a judge to grant a default judgment against the LLC that can result in catastrophic financial loss.
 Also, if you miss a piece of mail or legal documents from a government agency, the Wisconsin Department of Financial Institutions may find that you aren’t complying with regulations regarding LLCs and registered agents in the state, which may cost your LLC its legal good standing status.
-In short, you could either lose your business entirely or no longer be able to do business in a legal capacity in the state of Kansas.
+In short, you could either lose your business entirely or no longer be able to do business in a legal capacity in the state of Wisconsin.

 The benefit of becoming the registered agent for your LLC is you don’t have to pay any registered agent fees.

-If you choose to hire a professional registered agent or resident agent service, then you’re guaranteed to receive every piece of mail and legal document that is sent to your LLC.
+If you choose to hire a professional registered agent or resident agent service, they guarantee you'll receive every piece of mail and legal document that is sent to your LLC.
 What’s more, registered agent services will keep your personal information secure.